FOUNDATION + WATERPROOFING : STORM LEADS + ESTIMATE BOOKING

 The deeper problem was structural.
 Answering service operators are trained to take information, not to triage structural emergencies.
 A caller describing bowing basement walls does not need a message taken.
 They need someone who asks whether the walls are showing horizontal cracking, whether the floor is heaving, and whether there is active water or historic staining.
 The right intake questions are the difference between a dispatched emergency crew and a missed appointment.
 Answering services were never built to know the difference.

-The Gatekeeper is not a better answering service.
-It is a different category of infrastructure.
+The AI receptionist is not a better answering service.
+It is a different kind of system.
 It does not take messages.
 It completes intake, triages urgency, books estimate appointments, confirms them in real time, and routes structural details to your estimator via SMS before anyone has driven a single mile.
 The comparison to an answering service is like comparing a dispatch system to a sticky note on the fridge.

 Storm event hits Friday night.
-Owner texts the on-call tech.
-Tech does not see it until Saturday morning.
+You text the on-call tech.
+They do not see it until Saturday morning.
 Three jobs gone.

 Home inspector leaves a voicemail at 3 PM about a pre-close foundation crack.
 No one checks voicemail until Monday.
 Referral relationship dead.